 AP: I relax by meditation and listening to music.
 I also love to read, spending time with my friends and to watch movies and cuddle with Marko.
 He wanted me to watch all Star Wars sequels and he watched all musicals I could think of and I must say I became a huge fan of Star Wars, and he loves musicals since he started to watch them.

 I love to go for long walks and to daydream.
 I do it all the time.
-I am an incorrigible dreamer😄.
-I also love playing board games and discusing movies, books and video games with a group of my friends I have known a long time cause we used to hang out in a library as children.
+I am an incorrigible dreamer XD.
+I also love playing board games and discusing movies, books and video games using the best gaming router of 2017 since we’re really into it, me and a group of my friends I have known a long time cause we used to hang out in a library as children.

 Also, my guilty pleasures are Facebook games such as Candy Crush Saga and Song pop cause these games relax me after a hard day.
 Occasionally I go out on weekend with my friends but nothing fancy.
 The important thing for me is spending time with people I love and care deeply about, to be happy and to make them happy.